pygeek/guides/protocol/communication/README.md

 Tickets
 -------

 * People assign themselves to tickets.
-As such, do not assign someone else to a ticket unless they request it.
+When in doubt, do not assign a ticket to someone.